Italy's RAI journalists strike over budget streamlining, complain of censorship and media repression

-ROME — (AP) — Journalists at Italy’s state-run RAI went on strike Monday to protest budget streamlining and what they said was an increasingly repressive atmosphere in Italy for media under the government of Premier Giorgia Meloni.
+ROME — (AP) — Some journalists at Italy’s state-run RAI went on strike Monday to protest budget streamlining and what they said was an increasingly repressive atmosphere in Italy for media under the government of Premier Giorgia Meloni.

 RAI, which controls Italy’s three main public TV channels, has said it is working to transform itself into a modern digital media company and cannot make new hires.
 In a statement responding to the strike, it said RAI isn't putting at risk any of the rights or jobs of current staff and is "ever more committed to safeguarding the values of pluralism and freedom of expression.”